 In Hawaii, the people were so concerned about another attack that they attempted to recruit 5000 dogs; Elliot Humphrey, the well-respected trainer from Seeing Eye, came in to offer specialized training.

-Private industry was nervous enough that they were perfectly happy to take some of the first dogs to go through the Dogs for Defense sentry training.
-The Munitions Manufacturing Company in Poughkeepsie, NY took one of the first dogs followed by an oil plant in Staten Island.
+Executives in private industry were worried about their plants and factories.
+They were happy to take some of the first dogs to go through the Dogs for Defense sentry training.
+The Munitions Manufacturing Company in Poughkeepsie, NY took one of the first dogs.
+An oil plant in Staten Island took another from the first training class.
 Next up were some military bases.
 Some dogs were sent to Fort Hancock along the New York waterfront as well as Mitchell Field on Long Island.

 From Maine to Alaska, ten areas were deemed Sea Frontiers; some were protected by guardsmen on horseback.
 Other areas by foot patrol with sentry dogs.
 During 1942-43, more than 10,000 dogs were posted on sentry duty.

-Here are just a few of the documented reports of their work:
+Here are just a few of the documented reports of the work done by sentry dogs:

 On the west coast a Dalmatian found a Japanese man in a boat underneath a pier with oil-soaked rags; he intended to blow up the pier.